andraugust/andraugust.github.io/thermo.md

 ## Isolated Systems

 Isolated systems are a simple starting point.
 What can we say about them?
-For a given system we can say it has a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that it occupies a volume $$V$$.
+We can say they have a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that the system be within a volume $$V$$.
 Given these things we can calculate (or approximate) the number of possible ways to split $$U$$ amongst the particles while satisfying their constraints.

-This number, called the system's multiplicity $$\Omega$$, plays an important role in determining which equilibrium macrostate the system settles to when it's allowed to interact with another system.
-To get a feel for $$\Omega$$ lets calculate it for three example systems and then in the next section I'll show how it's used to compute equilibrium states.
+This number, called the system's multiplicity $$\Omega$$, is the number of microstates available to the system.
+It plays an important role in determining which equilibrium macrostate the system will settle to when it's allowed to interact with another system.
+To get a feel for $$\Omega$$ lets calculate it for three example systems and then in the next section I'll show how it determines equilibrium states.
 The three example systems are a magnet, a solid, and a gas.

 __The Magnet.__ A simple model of a magnet is the two-state paramagnet.
 Its "particles" are dipole moments that align either with or against an external magnetic field.
 If we use energy units of $$\mu B$$, where $$\mu$$ is each dipole's moment (the same for all dipoles) and $$B$$ is the exteral field, then the energy of an aligned dipole is $$-1$$ and the energy of an anti-aligned dipole is $$+1$$ (so dipoles want to align with the field).